skesamsetty/Supervised-Machine-Learning-Challenge/README.md

 # Supervised-Machine-Learning-Challenge

-Machine learning model to developed for the LendingClub lending services company.
+Machine learning model is developed for the LendingClub lending services company.
 This model would predict whether a loan from the company will become high risk or not.

-Based on the loan data from the year 2019, the model is trying to predict the credit risk of loans from the Q1 2020.
+Based on the loan data from the year 2019, the model is trying to predict the credit risk of loans for Q1 2020.
 To classify the risk level as High Risk or Low Risk for given loan, Logistic Regression (LR) model and Random Forest Classifier (RFC) are used.

 ## **Analysis based on the Comparison of predictions**

 To prove my analysis, I used Receiver Operating Characteristic (ROC) Curve and Area Under the ROC Curve (AUC).

     The dotted line in the plots represents the ROC curve of a purely random classifier; A good classifier stays as far from that line as possible (towards the top-left corner).
     A perfect classifier will have a ROC AUC equal to 1, whereas a purely random classifier will have a ROC AUC equal to 0.5.

 ![ROC Curve](Images/Roc_curve.png)